What is the difference between your personal and business credit score, and when does your business credit score matter? Read on to find out.

 What are business credit scores used for?

 Much like personal credit scores are used to determine an individual's borrowing eligibility, business credit scores are primarily useful when a company needs financing.
-A lender relies on a business credit score in part to determine whether to extend funding to a business or not.
+A lender relies on a business credit score to help determine whether to extend funding to a business.

 "A business's credit score is usually most important when trying to secure financing," said Jeffrey Bumbales, director of strategic partnerships and marketing at online lender Credibly.
 "The better a business's credit score, the more lucrative options it will have when applying for a loan or other financing products."